By Barbara Pierce

 5. Most importantly, believe that a person not being difficult for the sake of being difficult.
 They are not aware of what they are doing, because, if they truly felt the impact of their behavior, they wouldn’t behave that way.
 They have little or no idea of how they contribute to their problems.
 Or, they don’t know how to change.

 6. Psychotherapy can help.
-A trained professional working with people to identify and change their negative thinking and behavior patterns can help.
+A trained professional group therapy specialist working with people to identify and change their negative thinking and behavior patterns can help.

 Barbara Pierce is a retired licensed clinical social worker with many years of experience helping people.
 If you would like to purchase a copy of her book, “When You Come to the Edge: Aging” or if you have questions for her, contact her at firstname.lastname@example.org.